remorses/AGENTS.md/vitest.md

 - for very long snapshots you should use `toMatchFileSnapshot(filename)` instead of `toMatchInlineSnapshot()`. put the snapshot files in a snapshots/ directory and use the appropriate extension for the file based on the content

-never test client react components. only server code that runs on the server.
+never test client react components. only React and browser independent code.

 most tests should be simple calls to functions with some expect calls, no mocks. test files should be called the same as the file where the tested function is being exported from.